nsanchez75/ml-on-effectors/esmfold-tests/esmfold-tests-notebook.md

 Sequence is longer than 400.
 ```

-which makes no sense because according to the ESMFold Colab notebook, "For short monomeric proteins under the length 400, consider using ESMFold API."
-Kinda dumb.

 Using the archived API outputs from October 10th (now copied into a directory under data/2023_10_10), I am analyzing how many files the API can detect before it stops properly analyzing the sequence.
 Here are some commands I am using to analyze the directory:

 ```bash